Senexis/RedM-Native-Satchel/README.md

     id = "big_game_meat_cooked",

-    -- The amount of items for that specific item
+    -- The amount of items for that specific item count = 5,
-    -- Todo: Do we keep this or count in add_item? count = 5,

     -- Optional.
 The maximum amount of items for that specific item